 If you wish to report a pothole, you may contact the Highway Department at 715-245-4200 or complete the Pothole Reporting Form.

-Please visit the Employment Opportunity section on the St. Croix County website employment information.
+Please visit the Employment Opportunities section on the St. Croix County website.

 The Department strives to kill all noxious weeds within the County ROW upon discovery.
 Under Wisconsin §66.0407 - Noxious weeds are defined as Canada thistle, leafy spurge, field bindweed, any weed designated as a noxious weed by the department of natural resources by rule, and any other weed the governing body of any municipality or the county board of any county by ordinance or resolution declares to be noxious within its respective boundaries.